isomerpages/mlaw-pto/_motor-accident-cases/0-information-for-motor-accident-cases.md

 **1. What are the changes that you can expect from 1 August 2014?**<br>
 From 1 August 2014, the Public Trustee (“PT”) will be required to:

-(a)        assess the reasonableness of the accident victim’s legal costs;
+(a)        assess the reasonableness of the accident victim’s legal costs;<br>
-(b)        assess the adequacy of out-of-court compensation for victims who are not represented by lawyers; and (c)        hold compensation moneys in trust for motor accident victims who are “specified persons”.
+(b)        assess the adequacy of out-of-court compensation for victims who are not represented by lawyers; and<br>
+(c)        hold compensation moneys in trust for motor accident victims who are “specified persons”.

 The PT will NOT be required to: